 Only have your very best stuff on there.
 I can’t stress this enough.
 It’s better to only show 5 killer images than to have 10 images with the 5 killer ones in your portfolio mixed in with 5 mediocre ones.

 If your site covers more than one genre of photography make a portfolio page for each genre separately.
 Only show what you want to shoot.
 For example I am willing to shoot real estate but I don’t list it on my website directly through the menus because it isn’t what I want to concentrate on.
 But I still have a page made up of my real estate portfolio and pricing that doesn’t have a link on my website menu.
-That way I can send out the direct link when someone asks if I could do real estate shots for them without diluting my main branding of headshots and weddings on my website.
+That way I can send out the direct link when someone asks if I could do real estate shots for them without diluting my main branding of headshots on my website.

 ONLINE BOOKING SYSTEM INTEGRATION

 Get an online booking system that can be embedded directly into your website.
 I am a big fan of 17 hats.
 I am able to take credit card payments directly through it making it that much easier for people to book me.
 Do everything you can to make booking for your client as easy as possible.

 Include information about the experience and the process.
 For example, tell them when and how people will get their images, how you help them get authentic expressions, what makes you different from every other photographer out there.
 Write about what THEY get out of the session.
 Keep this brief and to the point.
 Your potential clients don’t want to read a book about you.

 You don’t have to have one of these sections, but if you do have one, keep it relatively brief.
 Think of the pertinent information the client might want to know about you.
 If you have a photo of yourself on your site it should be of the same quality (and ideally style) that you shoot your clients with.